uniVocity/worldcities-import/README.md

 To ensure almost everyone is able to execute this project, we made it compatible with the JDK 6.
 If you are still using the JDK 6, ensure you are downloading the compatible version of the JDBC driver.

 You may also want to configure the database itself to allow bigger batch sizes, and increase the number of open cursors.

+#### If you are using Microsoft SQL Server:

+Please download the JDBC drivers (`sqljdbc4.jar`) from [Microsft's website](http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11774) and add it to your classpath manually.

+Additionally, add the `sqljdbc_auth.dll` file that comes with the JDBC driver package to the project root.

 ## Executing the processes